 We depend on volunteers to mark courses, haul supplies, staff aid stations, assist at the finish area, sweep the course, and take down all course markings following the event.
 Horse packers, mountain bikers, ATVers, and strong hikers are needed to help with some of the aid stations.
 Medical volunteers are always needed.

-For the 2018 event, we have set up a volunteer sign up page on ultrasignup.com.
-Click on the Ultrasignup logo below, where you will find information for each aid station, finish area, course flagging, and sweeping/deflagging tasks.
+For the 2021 Moonlight on Mount Ascension and HURL Elkhorn Endurance Runs, we have set up volunteer sign up pages on ultrasignup.com.
+Click on the Ultrasignup logo below, where you will find information for each aid station, finish area, course flagging, and sweeping/deflagging, and other tasks.
 Click on the volunteer tab, put in your name and contact information, and select a task.
-You can indicate in the remarks the shift you’d like to work (for Tepee Creek and Elk Park Aid Stations, and Finish Area), or any other information you’d like to share (time limitations, if you are an EMT, nurse, etc.).
+You can indicate in the remarks the shift you’d like to work, or any other information you’d like to share (time limitations, if you are an EMT, nurse, etc.).

 We can’t stress how much we value our volunteers.
-You take this great event and put it over the top.
-To show our appreciation for our volunteers, we will hold an appreciation picnic on Thursday, August 9th at the Lewis and Clark Fairgrounds, starting at 6:00 pm.
+To show our appreciation for our volunteers, we plan to hold a volunteer picnic Tuesday August 10, 2021.
 We provide the food and beverages, and have prize drawings.

 Please click below for Aid Station locations, access, and hours of operation.
 Aid Station locations can be found by clicking on the 50 mile course map below.